leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 Plot temperature line graphs with a decades by months layout.
 This table shows sparklines which all share a common y-axis.
 It is not easy to read given the data.
-Sparklines are most often used in-line among text, though in-line in a table is really no different and can in fact only make them easier to juxtapose and compare.
+Sparklines are most often used inline among text, though inline in a table is really no different and can in fact only make them easier to juxtapose and compare.
 Nevertheless, they work best when the interest is in obtaining a sense for variability in a signal at a glance.
 By their nature they will not work as well for making comparisons between sparklines.